spencertipping/tau/dev/editor-experiments.md

 ## Overall
 I prefer spacemacs with font-lock to all of these.
 It feels responsive and has good keybindings, and font-lock with eziam/tao themes makes most markdown syntax unobtrusive.
+I can lay out my documents the way I want to.
+Proportional fonts look good in prose, although it's awkward to mix them with code.

-None of these solutions are ideal, but they are workable.
+I'm not seeing anything very compelling in these editors, probably because I'm looking in the wrong place.
+Math notation looks great and is somewhat useful for APL-style code, but [ρ](../doc/rho.md) is about more than just math-as-code.